 - Nike’s name was the creation of Jeff Johnson, the company’s first employee.
 I saw a bit of myself in Jeff, who could be a bit crazy and paid an obsessive amount of attention to detail.
 He also had a tendency to skip drinking and partying with the team in favor of reading a book in his hotel room, which made sense to me as someone who isn’t very good at staying up late.

 - Teamwork is key.
-The early Nike employees would often have offsite retreats and Knight puts a lot of emphasis on the importance of a good culture.
+The early Nike employees would often have offsite retreats and Phil puts a lot of emphasis on the importance of a good culture.

 Why I enjoyed this book